 - Guinea Pig — Meaning, Idiom & Expression Origin

-- Gussied up
+- Gussied Up—Meaning & Origin

 - Ham-Fisted and Ham-Handed – Meaning and Origin

-- Hand Over Fist – Idiom, Origin & Meaning
+- Hand Over Fist—Idiom, Origin & Meaning

 - Hand to Mouth – Idiom, Meaning & Sentence Examples